awesome-pro/neon-website/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-Renaming a branch can also be performed using the Neon Console or CLI.
-See [Rename a branch](/docs/manage/branches#rename-a-branch) for Neon Console instructions.
-See [Neon CLI commands — branches](/docs/reference/cli-branches#rename) for CLI instructions.
+Renaming a branch can also be performed using the Unique Console or CLI.
+See [Rename a branch](/docs/manage/branches#rename-a-branch) for Unique Console instructions.
+See [Unique CLI commands — branches](/docs/reference/cli-branches#rename) for CLI instructions.
 </Admonition>

 ## Rename the new branch to the name of the old default branch